ils94/LOTROToSpeech/Tutorial/Files/modding.md

 You can add your voice models that are compatible with either Edge-TTS and ElevenLabs-TTS

-Lets start with LTSET (LOTRO To Speech - Edge-TTS)
+Lets start with LTSET (LOTRO To Speech - Edge-TTS Version)

 To add your voice models, you have to go to: